-I’m celebrating by doing two things in this post.
-First, I share a recipe for two-bite taco cups featuring two popular LA VICTORIA salsas: Mango Habanero Salsa and Salsa Verde.
-And, I’m also giving away two tickets to this 100-person dinner that is not otherwise open to the public.
+I’m celebrating by sharing a recipe for two-bite taco cups featuring two popular LA VICTORIA salsas: Mango Habanero Salsa and Salsa Verde.

 Recipe: Easy Taco Bites

 I’ve seen people make taco and other various cups out of wontons so have always wanted to try it myself.
 Basically, what you need to do is think about what you’d like to put in a taco and just do it… in a wonton.